Complex-systems-and-devops-gruppe-8/.github/report/devops-implementation.md

 ##### Testing Pipeline

 #### Containerization
+Containerization is a lightweight form of virtualization that packages an application and its dependencies into a single, portable unit called a container.
+This approach allows applications to run consistently across various environments, from development to production, without being affected by differences in underlying infrastructure.
+Containers are isolated from each other and the host system, ensuring that they operate independently and securely.
+This technology streamlines the development and deployment process, enabling faster iterations and more reliable software delivery.
 ##### Docker Implementation
-**Docker** is used to host and build the final application that **Quarkus** produces, both for local development and cloud deployment.
+**Docker** is used to host and build the final application that **Quarkus** builds, both for local development and cloud deployment.
 This approach ensures that the **production environment** closely resembles the **development environment**, minimizing discrepancies and potential issues.

-By using Docker, developers can create a **consistent** and **isolated environment** for their applications, which simplifies the deployment process and enhances reliability across different stages of the software lifecycle.
+By using Docker, we can create a **consistent** and **isolated environment** for our application, which simplifies the deployment process and enhances reliability across different stages of the softwares lifecycle.

 ##### Container Registry
-For hosting the Docker images in the cloud, we utilize **Google Cloud's Artifact Registry**.
+For hosting the Docker container in the cloud, we utilize **Google Cloud's Artifact Registry**.
 This service provides a **centralized location** for storing and managing build artifacts and dependencies, which is crucial for maintaining a streamlined and integrated development workflow.

 Given that our final deployment is hosted on **Google Cloud Run**, using Artifact Registry aligns perfectly with our infrastructure, ensuring **seamless integration** and **efficient management** of our container images.